h-flox/flight-artifacts/README.md

-# SC24-FLoX-Artifacts
+# Flight Artifacts

 This repository presents the source code for the **scaling tests for the following paper**:
 > John Smith, et al. "{title goes here}."
 Some Venue (YYYY).

-These scaling tests involve benchmarks using our own **FLoX** federated learning framework and the [**Flower**](https://flower.ai) framework.
+These scaling tests involve benchmarks using our own **Flight** federated learning framework and the [**Flower**](https://flower.ai) framework.

 ## General Setup